John 14:1-3 KJV

 “Jesus equates here the sending of the Holy Spirit, Who will abide with us forever, to Him coming to us… In verse 18, He says, ‘I will not leave you comfortless.’
 I’m going to send the ‘Comforter’… ‘I will come to you.”
 This is what He was referring to in verse 3, where He said ‘…if I go and prepare a place for you, I will come again, and receive you unto myself; that where I am, there you may also be.'”
 (From “The Supernatural Lifestyle Conference with Steve Thompson – Session 3“)

 When Jesus told His disciples, “In a little while you will no longer see Me, and again after a short while you will see Me” (Jn.
-16:16 AMP), He was talking about going to the Cross, dying, resurrecting, ascending and then moving into them in Acts 2.
-This is what He meant when He said, “I will come to you.”
+16:16 AMP), He was talking about going to the Cross, dying, resurrecting, ascending and then moving into them in Acts 2 when they needed comforting.
+This is what He meant when He said, “I will not leave you comfortless… I will come to you.”
 Jesus’ upper room discourse in John 14-16 and His prayer in John 17 unpacks this beautiful truth.

 In John 17, one of the prayers Jesus prayed for His disciples (and for us, according to verse 20) was…

 “Father, I will that they also, whom thou hast given me, be with me where I am; that they may behold my glory…” (verse 24 KJV).
-In the Amplified Bible, it says, “Father, I desire that they… may be with Me where I am, so that they may see My glory…” This deep desire, this longing, in the heart of Jesus for us to be with Him where He is was so that we can behold His glory, which, when seen with an unveiled face, transforms us into His very own image from glory to glory (2 Cor.
+In the Amplified Bible, it says, “Father, I desire that they… may be with Me where I am, so that they may see My glory…“ This deep desire, this longing, in the heart of Jesus for us to be with Him where He was (again, in Heaven while in His body) was so that we can behold His glory, which, when seen with an unveiled face, transforms us into His very own image from glory to glory (2 Cor.
 3:18).

 Consider the following…